 - 1959: Spiritual leader Dalai Lama came to India as political asylum.

-- 1957–1959: China occupied the Aksai-Chin regions; Build strategic roads.
+- 1957–1959: China occupied the Aksai-Chin regions; Built strategic roads.

 - 1962: China launched a massive invasion in October 1962.
 In the first week of October, the Chinese army occupied a large part of Arunachal Pradesh.
 The second wave of attacks came in November, with Chinese forces approaching the plains of Assam.
-Later China unilaterally ceased operations and withdrew its troops from all the occupied territories which were there before 1962.
+Later China unilaterally ceased operations and withdrew its troops from all the occupied territories that were there before 1962.

 - 1976: Both countries restored full diplomatic relations.